 - Subscribe Today!

-by Jennifer Burcke I’ve been keeping chickens for two years now.
+by Jennifer Burcke Photos by author I’ve been keeping chickens for two years now.
 I keep waiting for the excitement of finding an egg in the nest box to wear off.
-Yet I get that same giddy feeling every time I find that one of our hens has left a beautiful, fresh egg for my family to enjoy. […]Read more »
+Yet I get that same giddy feeling every time I find that one of our hens has left a beautiful, fresh egg for my […]Read more »

-by Paul Gardener – Photographed by Paul Gardener Chickens’ needs are few: food, water, shelter and ideally, a perch on which to roost.
+by Paul Gardener Photos by author Chickens’ needs are few: food, water, shelter and ideally, a perch on which to roost.
 But folks raising chicks know the youngsters’ requirements are different.
 In addition to food and water, they need an adequate heat source and protection from drafts.
-Baby chicks grow fast, so you […]Read more »
+Baby chicks grow fast, so you have to […]Read more »

 by Cheryl Long — Photographed by Jordi Sole Marimon If you have ever considered raising chickens, it’s a lot easier than it sounds.
 One way is to start with day-old chicks purchased from a farm store or mail-order catalog.
 Mail orders usually require a minimum shipment of 25 chicks, so if you just want three […]Read more »